 LifeSpire has been operating continuing care retirement communities since August 2, 1948.
-Since the beginning, LifeSpire has responded to continuing growth demands for its services.
-The original community, The Culpeper, has a capacity of 160 residences.
-The Chesapeake opened in 1969 and has 375 residences.
-Lakewood (located in Henrico County) opened in 1977 and has a capacity of 495 residences.
+Since the beginning, LifeSpire has responded to continuing growth demands for its service.
+The original community, The Culpeper, has a capacity of 185 residences.
+The Chesapeake opened in 1969 and has 376 residences.
+Lakewood (located in Henrico County) opened in 1977 and has 494 residences.
 The Glebe in Daleville, Virginia, which opened in 2005, currently has a capacity of 238 residences.
-The Summit has a capacity for 144 residences.
+The Summit LLC has 144 residences.